 THE BOOK OF NEVER

 And so, Isaakiy set out to retain what was left of his dualistic liturgy, his dialect, and the collective memory of Novgorod.
 Using his wooden book as a writing tablet, he poured layers and layers of wax over the psalms carved into its pages, marking each layer with text, and making multiple paper rubbings of the words he was attempting to preserve — his dualistic prayers, numerous instances of the Rus’ alphabet, sarcastic and scathing commentary on his banishment, even visions of the apocalypse.
-Issakiy’s paper rubbings are lost to the decay of time, but scratches on the surface of the wood itself remain, made when Issakiy pierced the wax layers while writing his apocryphal texts.
+Issakiy’s paper rubbings are lost to the decay of time, but scratches on the surface of the wood itself remain, made when the wax layers were pierced while making the apocryphal texts.

 The writings from the Novgorod Codex (used here in the music for The Book of Never) include iterations of phrases like “and you bow down to [Beelzebub/Azreal] with your tongue” in an entry titled The Law of Moses, dozens of semantic variations of the statement “I am the truth and the law and the prophecy” in The Law of Jesus Christ, or a satirical list of platitudes from the Spiritual Instruction from the Father and Mother to the Son in the form of “the world is a town in which are excluded from the church” where the blank is repeatedly filled in by descriptions of Issakiy’s congregation in Novgorod...to name only a few.
 The resulting text created by Isaakiy is somewhere between liturgy, the chanting of a vindictive spell, a recitation of sins, and a grammar lesson.

-To put all this in a more contemporary context, The Book of Never combines text fragments from my own English translations of the Novgorod Codex — made in consultation with Simon Franklin, an expert in Old Church Slavonic at Cambridge University — with individual words and phrases by twentieth century writers in various states of exile.
+To put all this in a more contemporary context, The Book of Never combines text fragments from my own English translations of the Novgorod Codex with individual words and phrases by twentieth century writers in various states of exile.

 “Passions of other people...” combines words from various English versions of Psalm 77 (one of the three psalms originally carved into the wood of the Novgorod Codex) with words from Oscar Wilde’s De Profundis, a bitter 100-page letter to his former lover Lord Alfred Douglas written one page at a time in prison near the end of Wilde’s life.
 Prison guards would give a single blank page to Wilde, and when it was full he would exchange it for a new blank page.
 Upon leaving prison, Wilde gave the letter to his confidant Robert Ross who (before delivering the letter to Douglas) made copies and sent them to an American publisher for safe keeping.